What is Plantar Fasciitis?

 Causes of Plantar Fasciitis

 But in some cases, the tension between the heel and the forefoot becomes too great, like overstretching a rubber band.
-This leaves tiny tears all along the fascia.
-Over time, with repetitive stretching and tearing, the fascia becomes inflamed, resulting in pain and irritation.
+This leaves tiny tears all along the plantar fascia.
+Over time, with repetitive stretching and tearing, the fascia becomes inflamed, resulting in foot pain and irritation.

 Symptoms of Plantar Fasciitis